datavis-tech/reactive-model/README.md

 ## Examples

-Below is a code example that demonstrates the basic functionality of this library.
+This example demonstrates computes `fullName` from `firstName` and `lastName`, demonstrating the basic functionality of the library - creating a reactive model, adding properties, adding a reactive function, setting and getting property values, and invoking `digest()`.

 <p align="center">
   <a href="http://bl.ocks.org/curran/5905182da50a4667dc00">